 A third smart move was Washington’s inoculation of troops against smallpox, the most feared “distemper” of the era.
 Inoculations originated in China, India, and the Ottoman Empire.
 They were still just gaining traction in the colonies and understandably so; it was counterintuitive to give people a little dose of disease to prevent them from getting more.
 Puritan minister Cotton Mather (1663-1728) promoted inoculations in New England, having learned about them from one of his slaves, and Edward Jenner didn’t prove that vaccine recipients acquire immunity to the satisfaction of science until twenty years after the Revolutionary War (the vaccine, as opposed to the inoculation, was safer).
-Great Awakening theologian and Princeton president Jonathan Edwards (Chapter 7) had died of an inoculation twenty years earlier and Congress opposed the idea.
-There were no hypodermic needles for an easy shot; doctors cut the patient and infected him with diseased human or cow tissue.
+Great Awakening theologian and Princeton president Jonathan Edwards (Chapter 7) had died of an inoculation twenty years before Valley Forge and Congress opposed the idea.
+There were no hypodermic needles for an easy shot; doctors cut the patient and infected him with a small dose of diseased human or cow tissue.
 But Washington understood the science, partly because he knew that he’d been immune himself since a non-lethal bout with smallpox as a boy.
 And he realized that epidemics were the scourge of 18th-century armies.
 One big round of smallpox could result in defeat, which in this case would’ve ended the U.S. before it started.
-Whereas ~ 30% of smallpox victims usually died, only one in fifty of the inoculated soldiers lost his life.
+Whereas ~ 30% of smallpox victims usually died, only one in fifty of Washington’s inoculated soldiers lost his life.
 These inoculations, along with the tireless work of a dedicated staff of surgeons and nurses, helped keep the Continental Army intact.